|

 Department of Obstetrics and Gynaecology, University of Uyo Teaching Hospital, Uyo, Akwa Ibom State, Nigeria

-Date of Web Publication | 17-Aug-2018 |
+Date of Web Publication17-Aug-2018

-Correspondence Address: Dr. Emem A Bassey Department of Obstetrics and Gynaecology, University of Uyo Teaching Hospital, Uyo, Akwa Ibom State Nigeria
+Department of Obstetrics and Gynaecology, University of Uyo Teaching Hospital, Uyo, Akwa Ibom State

-Source of Support: None, Conflict of Interest: None | Check |
+Source of Support: None, Conflict of Interest: None

 DOI: 10.4103/TJOG.TJOG_52_18

-Context: Instrumental vaginal deliveries are deliveries conducted using obstetric forceps or vacuum extractor and are an essential component of basic emergency obstetric care.
-Objective: To determine the rate of instrumental deliveries and their outcome over a 5-year period (2013–2017) at the University of Uyo Teaching Hospital.
-Study Design and Methods: A 5-year retrospective review of maternity delivery records.
-A survey of 16 resident doctors of the department was also done to determine their views on the rate of instrumental deliveries in the hospital.
 Results: During the study period, there were 6,754 deliveries; of these 109 (1.61%) were instrumental deliveries.
 Vacuum extractions accounted for 97 (88.99%) of the instrumental deliveries and there were only 12 (11.01%) forceps deliveries.
 The majority of the instrumental deliveries were carried out on booked women (78; 82.98%), with low parity (Para 1; 73.83%), term mothers (59.4%), and normal birth weight babies.
 There were only five stillbirths (4.59%), all of which were vacuum extractions and were comparable to 4.5% among spontaneous vertex deliveries and less than 6.2% among caesarean sections and 45.5% among breech deliveries.
 This was statistically significant, χ2 = 114.03, P < 0.001.
 Most of the resident doctors cited lack of proper training as responsible for low rate of instrumental deliveries.
-Conclusion: The rate of instrumental vaginal deliveries in the University of Uyo Teaching Hospital is low with adverse consequences on the training of resident doctors.
-There is thus need to prioritize training on this life-saving skills.

 Keywords: Instrumental vaginal deliveries; neonatal outcome; trends; Uyo.

-How to cite this article: Bassey EA, Abah GM.
+Bassey EA, Abah GM.
 A 5-year retrospective review of instrumental vaginal deliveries in Uyo, Akwa Ibom State, Nigeria.
-Trop J Obstet Gynaecol 2018;35:128-32 |
+Trop J Obstet Gynaecol 2018;35:128-32

-How to cite this URL: Bassey EA, Abah GM.
+Bassey EA, Abah GM.
 A 5-year retrospective review of instrumental vaginal deliveries in Uyo, Akwa Ibom State, Nigeria.
-Trop J Obstet Gynaecol [serial online] 2018 [cited 2023 Jun 2];35:128-32.
-Available from: https://www.tjogonline.com/text.asp?2018/35/2/128/239167 |
+Trop J Obstet Gynaecol [serial online] 2018 [cited 2024 Mar 28];35:128-32.
+Available from: https://www.tjogonline.com/text.asp?2018/35/2/128/239167

 Instrumental vaginal deliveries, sometime referred to as assisted vaginal deliveries, are deliveries conducted with the aid of obstetric forceps or vacuum extractor for either maternal or fetal indications to optimize fetal and maternal outcome.[1],[2],[3] Assisted vaginal delivery is one of the six critical functions of basic emergency obstetric care and is used to shorten the second stage of labor, and as such should be available and accessible especially in low-resource settings where the caesarean section alternative is not always feasible.[1],[2],[4]